 Lee Kong Chian National History Museum

 Do dinosaur fossils, displays of extinct animals and skeletons of giant mammals pique your interest?
 Then you’re in for a treat at the Lee Kong Chian National History Museum.
-Wildlife lovers will get to enjoy sixteen zones showcasing a plethora specimens from plants and fungi to dinosaurs and sea creatures.
+Wildlife lovers will get to enjoy sixteen zones showcasing a plethora of specimens from plants and fungi to dinosaurs and sea creatures.
 Visit the four gardens surrounding the museum, charting the evolution of plants and their habitats.

 Lee Kong Chian National History Museum, National University of Singapore, 2 Singapore Drive, Singapore 117377